Doctor Salary vs Other Professions: 2026 Income Comparison

 Recession ResistanceVery HighModerateModerateHigh

-Medicine's Advantage: Doctors are needed in every economy, every geography, and every demographic shift.
+Advantages of Medical Careers: Doctors are needed in every economy, every geography, and every demographic shift.
 Recessions may delay elective procedures, but they don't eliminate the need for physicians.

-Tech's Disadvantage: Ageism is real in Silicon Valley.
+Considerations in Technology Careers: Ageism is real in Silicon Valley.
 Software engineers face pressure to move into management or exit the field by their 50s.
 Doctors can practice into their 70s.

 By Raw Income (Top Earners)